-- Check out the proposed route map.
+- View the proposed route map.

-Project phase: Investigation & designation
+Project phase: Investigation and designation

 Project zone: South

-- A northern section
+- Phase 1: A northern section

 fromState Highway 1 at Manukau to the intersection of Mill Road and Popes Road.

-The upgrade of the road corridor includes:
+The upgrade of the road corridor will include:

-- A 4-lane road and upgraded intersections.
+- A four-lane road and upgraded intersections.